How to Measure a Garage Door

 Many homeowners use their garages as extensions of their living space: as children’s play areas, workshops, hobby areas, laundry rooms and more.
 In these cases, choose a door that maintains a comfortable temperature and ensures that it’s as energy efficient as possible:

-Good Insulation: Look for a door with an R-value of at least 3 in moderate to temperate climates.
-In harsher climates, go up to an R-value of 10
+Look for a door with an R-value of at least 3 in moderate to temperate climates.
+In harsher climates, go up to an R-value of 10.

-Weather Seals Between Sections: The seal may be designed into the mating surfaces of the panels, or it may be in the form of gasket material that compresses when the door is closed.
+The garage door seal may be designed into the mating surfaces of the panels, or it may be in the form of gasket material that compresses when the door is closed.

-Bottom Seal/Threshold: If the door doesn’t come with a bottom seal standard, you can always add one to keep drafts and rain out.
+If the door doesn't come with a bottom seal standard, you can always add a garage door bottom seal to keep drafts and rain out.

 If you have a garage workshop, get the highest R-value you can in the door to make heating and cooling your workspace easier.
 Interior condensation on an uninsulated metal door can freeze to form ice buildup in cold climates.